Last Updated: January 1, 2023, effective January 16, 2023

 If we need to collect Personal Information by law or under the terms of a contract we have with you and you fail to provide us with the information when requested, we may not be able to perform the contract we have, or are trying to enter into, with you.
 We will inform you of any Personal Information we require from you and the consequences if you fail to provide it.

 We may share your Personal Information in the following circumstances:

 Sharing Aggregate Information.
 We may share Aggregate Information with third parties or the general public for our marketing or research purposes.
 For example, we may provide Aggregate Information in commercial arrangements with our business partners so that they may develop new research or products.
 We may also provide Aggregate Information to advertisers so they may tailor marketing messages or advertisements to our general user demographics.
 Disclosures for these purposes will never contain your Personal Information.

 You can log into your Genomelink account and view or amend the Personal Information associated with your account at any time.
-Please note that if you amend the Personal Information in your account information, our servers may retain such information as part of our logs and backups.
+Please note that if you amend the Personal Information in your account, our servers may retain the old information as part of our logs and backups.

 We use both session and persistent Cookies on our digital Service to improve your online experience.
 Session Cookies are stored on your device during a single visit to the website, and they are deleted as soon as you close your browser.
 Persistent Cookies remain on your device until they expire or you choose to delete them from your browser cache, and they are reactivated each time you visit the website that created them.
 You can find out more about Cookies, learn about what cookies have been set, and how you can manage and delete them at http://www.allaboutcookies.org.